uinf-upjs/trailer-na-projekt-NicolFedurcova/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/VfT8U4Cl)

 ## Hack & Stock
 Introducing Hack&Stock, your ultimate trading companion with a twist!
-Hack&Stock offers personalized trading tips tailored to your unique profile and recent stock interaction.
-But that's not all – through snake game and quiz can learn valuable insights while having fun AND you can even earn free stocks!
+Hack&Stock offers personalized trading tips tailored to your unique profile.
+But that's not all – through snake game and quiz you can learn valuable insights while having fun!
 Download the Hack&Stock and you will be entertained, motivated and educated.

 ### Core functionality:
 - View your stack portfolio and current state of shares